Meshlab-HSN/IT_sys_perf_23/exam_setup.md

 ## Objectives/Tasks

-Goal of the project is to measure and compare the forwarding performance of several variants on different devices.
+Goal of the project is to measure and compare the performance of several forwarding techniques on different devices.

-Compare the following 4 forwarding techniques/implementions regarding their performance:
+Compare the following four forwarding techniques/implementions regarding their performance:
 - eBPF (TC or XDP)
 - IP forwarding
 - IP forwarding with software offloading
 - IP forwarding with hardware offloading

-There are 2 eBPF implementations (TC or XDP) that we will use for comparison, however not every team uses both implementations.
+> There are two eBPF implementations (TC or XDP) that we will use for comparison, however not every team uses both implementations.
-See the assignment table below to see which team uses which of the 2.
+See the assignment table below to see which team uses which of them.

 ## Setup overview